 (1) Did the applicant have a condition or experience that may excuse or mitigate the discharge?
 Yes.
-The Board's Medical Advisor, a voting member, reviewed the applicant's DOD and VA health records, applicant's statement, and/or civilian provider documentation and found that the applicant has the following potentially-mitigating diagnoses/experiences: Adjustment Disorder with Depressed Mood.
+The Board's Medical Advisor, a voting member, reviewed the applicant's DOD and VA health records, applicant's statement, and/or civilian provider documentation and found that the applicant has the following potentially-mitigating diagnoses/experiences: Adjustment Disorder, Depression, MST, and PTSD.

 (2) Did the condition exist or experience occur during military service?
 Yes.
-The Board's Medical Advisor found the applicant was diagnosed with Adjustment Disorder with Depressed Mood, during service.
+The Board's Medical Advisor found that the applicant was diagnosed in service with an Adjustment Disorder and Depression and there is evidence of MST.
+In addition, the VA has service connected the applicant for PTSD.
+Service connection establishes that the applicant's PTSD also existed during military service.